RedMadRobot/apexy-ios/README.md

 `https://github.com/RedMadRobot/apexy-ios`

-There are 3 package products: Apexy, Apexy_Alamofire, Apexy_RxSwift.
+There are 3 package products: Apexy, ApexyAlamofire, ApexyRxSwift.

 Apexy — Uses URLSession under the hood
-Apexy_Alamofire — Uses Alamofire under the hood
+ApexyAlamofire — Uses Alamofire under the hood

-If you want to use Apexy with RxSwift add Apexy_RxSwift package product.
+If you want to use Apexy with RxSwift add ApexyRxSwift package product.

 If you have your own Swift package, add Apexy as a dependency to the dependencies value of your Package.swift.